instana/go-sensor/docs/disabling_spans.md

 ## Use Cases

-- Users can control the log ingestion with the newly added configuration - fair usage policy data optimization.
+- As part of the fair usage policy data optimization, users can control the log ingestion with the newly added configuration.